 the impurity away and/or change the colour, smell and taste back to normal.

-C12.3 If the clean addition has changed the colour, smell and taste then you
+C12.3 If the clean addition has changed the colour, smell and taste then youcan perform Wudhu or Ghusl (ablution or bath) until the clean addition changes

 to impurity.

-C13.1 Ten arms in length and ten arms in width where water is held in known
+C13.0 The rule and clarification of a large pool C13.1 Ten arms in length and ten arms in width where water is held in known

 as a ‘Dadarda’ or large pool.
 It is still counted if the length is twenty arms